acciochris/LExE/README.md

+> [!WARNING]
+> This repository is no longer being maintained.
+The new, official Github repo is at https://github.com/lexewebsite/lexe

 ## Repository Information.

 This is the repository for the LEXE Modernized Website.
 This website was built starting in October 2023 by Anish Lakkapragada and Chris Liu.